AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 >[!NOTE]
 >
->&nbsp;Your ability to edit the proof details depends on youryour rights on the proof (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).
+>Your ability to edit the proof details depends on youryour rights on the proof (see [Proof Permissions Profiles in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in [!DNL Workfront Proof]](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).

 ![summary_details_3.png](assets/summary-details-3-350x160.png)

-### Stage Actions Menu  {#stage-actions-menu}
+### [!UICONTROL Stage Actions] Menu  {#stage-actions-menu}

-Every stage of your workflow has a separate menu, allowing you to perform bulk actions related to the reviewers in&nbsp;that stage.
+Every stage of your workflow has a separate menu, allowing you to perform bulk actions related to the reviewers in that stage.

 The [!UICONTROL Stage actions] menu appears when you hover over the Stage section (1) and allows you to

-* Message all (2)
+* [!UICONTROL Message all] (2)
-* Share (3)
+* [!UICONTROL Share] (3)
-* Delete stage (4)
+* [!UICONTROL Delete stage] (4)

 >[!NOTE]
 >
->&nbsp;The availability&nbsp;of these options depends on your rights on the proof (see [Proof Permissions Profiles in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in [!DNL Workfront] Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).
+>The availability of these options depends on your rights on the proof (see [Proof Permissions Profiles in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in [!DNL Workfront Proof]](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).

 ![Stage_actions_menu.png](assets/stage-actions-menu-350x161.png)

 In the Summary section, you can also access the reviewer actions menus, provided you have edit rights on the proof.
-For more information, see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).&nbsp;The Reviewer actions menu (1) appears when you hover over the Reviewer's details and allows you to:
+For more information, see [Proof Permissions Profiles in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in [!DNL Workfront Proof]](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).
+The Reviewer actions menu (1) appears when you hover over the Reviewer's details and allows you to:

 * Send a message to the reviewer (2)
 * Edit reviewer's details (3)- lets you edit the display name, proof role and email alert for that reviewer